+The file version record is for identifying the digital content files that correspond to the description recorded in a digital object record or digital object component record.
 The file versions recorded at the same node are understood to be equivalent in respect to content, in the way a tiff, jpeg, and gif can be different format versions of the same image.
 File versions that are not equivalent in respect to content should be recorded at separate and appropriately sequenced nodes if the digital object is to be rendered via a METS record with a "page" turner application.
-As a rule of thumb, two files of the same file format will not be recorded at the same node.